01. What Are TTFields?

 How Effective Are TTFields to Treat Mesothelioma?

-Data indicates TTFields may improve mesothelioma life expectancy.
-In a clinical trial, pleural mesothelioma patients who received TTFields and chemotherapy had a median survival of 18.2 months.
+Data from a clinical trial indicates TTFields may improve mesothelioma life expectancy.
+Trial patients with pleural mesothelioma who received TTFields and chemo had a median survival of 18.2 months.

 TTFields have approval for treating inoperable (unresectable) pleural mesothelioma alongside chemotherapy.
 Historically, these patients have had limited treatment options, many with disappointing efficacy.
 But mesothelioma research has changed that.

-Patients with inoperable pleural mesothelioma now have several effective treatment options.
+Patients with inoperable pleural mesothelioma have several effective treatment options.
 TTFields therapy now stands among those options.
-Treatment with TTFields and chemo also seems to have efficacy similar to, or better than, other therapies.
+Treatment with TTFields and chemo seems to be about as effective as other therapies.

 Patients interested in TTFields can discuss this option with their oncologists.
-A mesothelioma doctor can help patients understand how well TTFields may improve survival in their unique case.
+Mesothelioma doctors can help patients understand how TTFields may improve their survival.

 04. Side Effects & Precautions